 About Joseph Bardeen

-Dr. Bardeen earned his Ph.D. in clinical psychology from Northern Illinois University in 2013.
+Dr. Bardeen earned his Ph.D. in Clinical Psychology from Northern Illinois University in 2013.
 He completed a pre-doctoral clinical internship and a post-doctoral fellowship at the University of Mississippi Medical Center.
-Currently, he is an Assistant Professor of Psychology and a clinical supervisor at the Auburn University Psychological Services Center.
-Dr. Bardeen's research is broadly focused on information processing and emotion regulation in the development and maintenance of anxiety pathology, with an emphasis on posttraumatic stress disorder.
+Currently, he is an Associate Professor in the Department of Psychological Sciences.
+Dr. Bardeen's research is broadly focused on information processing and emotion regulation in the development and maintenance of anxiety- and fear-related pathology.
 Within this broader context, he is particularly interested in the use of higher-order cognitive abilities, such as executive attention, to alleviate emotional distress.
-Dr. Bardeen currently serves as Principal Investigator on a grant from the National Institute on Mental Health examining the self-regulatory role of attentional control in the context of trauma and posttraumatic stress.
+Dr. Bardeen has received grant funding from the National Institute of Mental Health since 2017.

 - PSYC 8910, Clinical Practicum